watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 # IBM watsonx language model starter kit

-Watsonx is our enterprise-ready AI and data platform designed to multiply the impact of AI across your business.
+watsonx is our enterprise-ready AI and data platform designed to multiply the impact of AI across your business.
 It provides an API for interacting with generative language models.
 You can use this starter kit to connect IBM Watson Assistant to the watsonx API.

 ## Example use cases with the watsonx custom extension